simplecrawler/simplecrawler/README.md

 - **Q: Why does simplecrawler discover so many invalid URLs?**

-    A: simplecrawler's built-in discovery method is purposefully naïve - it's a brute force approach intended to find everything: URLs in comments, binary files, scripts, image EXIF data, inside CSS documents, and more — useful for archiving and use cases where it's better to have false positives than fail to discover a resource.
+    A: simplecrawler's built-in discovery method is purposefully naive - it's a brute force approach intended to find everything: URLs in comments, binary files, scripts, image EXIF data, inside CSS documents, and more — useful for archiving and use cases where it's better to have false positives than fail to discover a resource.

     It's definitely not a solution for every case, though — if you're writing a link checker or validator, you don't want erroneous 404s throwing errors.
 Therefore, simplecrawler allows you to tune discovery in a few key ways:

     - You can either add to (or remove from) the `discoverRegex` array, tweaking the search patterns to meet your requirements; or
     - Swap out the `discoverResources` method.
 Parsing HTML pages is beyond the scope of simplecrawler, but it is very common to combine simplecrawler with a module like [cheerio](https://npmjs.com/package/cheerio) for more sophisticated resource discovery.

     Further documentation is available in the [link discovery](#link-discovery) section.

 - **Q: Why did simplecrawler complete without fetching any resources?**

     A: When this happens, it is usually because the initial request was redirected to a different domain that wasn't in the `domainWhitelist`.

 - **Q: What does it mean that events are asynchronous?**

     A: One of the core concepts of node.js is its asynchronous nature.
 I/O operations (like network requests) take place outside of the main thread (which is where your code is executed).
 This is what makes node fast, the fact that it